-WE ARE NOW TAKING BOOKINGS FOR COURSES TO START SEPTEMBER 2019 AFTER THE SUMMER HOLIDAY.
+WE ARE NOW TAKING BOOKINGS FOR COURSES TO START FROM SEPTEMBER!

 Click this link to book a course and set up payment via our secure booking portal:

 Bookings: All bookings are subject to final confirmation of teacher availability and a suitable teaching space in school.

 Lesson Delivery: Lessons take place during school hours at times agreed with the school.
 This is common practice for instrument lessons provided in schools across the UK.
 At secondary schools, although the teaching day remains the same, lesson times are changed usually every two weeks to avoid students coming out of class at the same time each week for their instrument lesson.
 If a lesson outside school hours is the only option, this may be arranged subject to your agreement and being able to find a mutually convenient time.

 COVID-19: In the event of lessons not being able to take place in schools due to any measures implemented to control the spread of coronavirus, please be aware that the course of lessons would continue online at home if you have access to the internet.
 Music for Life has provided online lessons to hundreds of students very successfully this way, and parents and students found this a great help in maintaining a sense of normality and continuity during the coronavirus emergency.
 With lessons continuing for the past year in school in a safe and secure way, we are confident we will be able to continue delivering lessons throughout the pandemic.

 Number of lessons: This will be set according to the time of year the lessons are booked and is based on the number of lessons it should be possible to provide during the academic year.
 However, all new courses are only committed to a term’s “taster” period – usually around 12 weeks.
 At the end of the taster period, you may change the course, cancel further lessons, or join the 95% of students who choose to take any remaining lessons booked!